cdapio/cdap/cdap-docs/developer-guide/source/install.rst

       <description>Enable Explore functionality</description>
     </property>

+  **Note:** This feature cannot be used unless the cluster has a correct version of Hive installed.
-  Note that this feature is currently not supported on secure Hadoop clusters.
+  See *Hadoop/HBase Environment* above.
+This feature is currently not supported on secure Hadoop clusters.

 .. rst2pdf: PageBreak